-Gilbert H. Glaser Professor of Neurology; Division Chief, Neurological Infections & Global Neurology; Co-director, Center for Neuroepidemiology and Clinical Neurological Research
+Gilbert H. Glaser Professor of Neurology; Affiliated Faculty, Yale Institute for Global Health; Division Chief, Neurological Infections & Global Neurology; Co-Director, Yale Center for Brain & Mind Health

 COVID Mind Study Leadership Team